Hello, and welcome to Drum Zen, a site exploring the philosophy behind playing the drums.

 Articles and information to help you get started and optimise your practice.

-Exploring the principles and philosophy behind what we do.
-Deepen your love of music.
+Explore the principles and philosophy behind what we do.

 Learn to Play Drums